 Jaap van den Elshout, Theme Manager Asset Management at BAM Infra: “98% of the images that we receive are of asphalt in perfect condition.
 By having all the images assessed by the self-learning model, we can get our people to immediately investigate the 2% that show damage in the asphalt.
 You can imagine what a difference that will make!”.

-Aart Wegink, Director Digital Transformation at ICT Group: “The development of new services based on artificial intelligence is one of the spearheads in the Digital Transformation team.
+“The development of new services based on artificial intelligence is one of the spearheads in Data Intelligence.
 New applications of Machine Learning combined with the use of the powerful Azure Cloud enable us to develop new digital services”.

 Bits and brains